simoninireland/simplicial/doc/implementation/simplicialcomplex.rst

 * :meth:`SimplicialComplex.numberOfSimplicesOfOrder` to get the scale of the complex at a given order

-* :meth:`SimplicialComplex.containsSimplex` to test for membership

-And possibly also:

 * :meth:`SimplicialComplex.copy` to create a deep copy of a complex